SheridanPO-Lab/ALE_analysis/README.md

 # ALE_analysis

+## *Calculating transfers to and from each branch on the species tree*
 Run script in directory containing the transfer frequency files (ending .uTs) from the ALE gene tree-species tree reconciliations.

 ## Usage